alertflex/cnode/README.md

 # Alertflex central node

-Alertflex project is a continuous security monitoring solution designed for use in Hybrid Clouds.
-By monitoring events near real-time from well-known open-source security applications, Alertflex provides end-to-end security visibility for on-premises and cloud-based IT infrastructure.
+Alertflex project is a free, open-source continuous security monitoring solution designed for use in Hybrid Clouds (on-premises and cloud-based IT infrastructure).
+By monitoring security events and reports from well-known cybersecurity applications, Alertflex gives companies end-to-end security visibility.
+The project adapts of third-party software products into a unified solution based on the CTI EDR SOAR technology stack and DevSecOps best practices.

+The solution requires fewer system resources compared with similar products and mostly integrates free open-source third-party software.
+It can significantly reduce costs for your cybersecurity monitoring.

 Alertflex implements two main functionality: